-Digital technology can be overwhelming.
-Every day we hear of some new gadget, app or software that we need to understand, upload or buy.
+Technology can be overwhelming.
+Every day we hear of some new gadget, app or software that we need to download or buy.
 If you’re the type who would rather use a typewriter than a computer, read on.

 Why is it important to get over your fear?